Holly Hobbie (TV series): Production and release

 The show was released in the United States on Hulu on November 16, 2018, aired on Family Channel in Canada which co-commissioned the series for production.
 In July 2019, the series was renewed for a second season, which was released on Hulu in November 2019.
 In June 2020, BYUtv acquired television broadcasting rights in the United States to the series, replacing Universal Kids, who had been broadcasting the series since December 2019.

-In early 2021, Holly Hobbie was renewed for a third season, which was released on Hulu on November 23, 2021, as well as for planned fourth and fifth seasons which will be broadcast by BYUtv.
-In addition, Disney Channel in the United States acquired the rights to broadcast the first three seasons of the series, which began airing in December 2021.
+In early 2021, Holly Hobbie was renewed for a third season, which was released on Hulu on November 23, 2021.
+The fourth and fifth seasons shifted from Hulu to BYUtv beginning in 2022.
+During this shift in broadcasters, Disney Channel in the United States acquired the rights to air the first three seasons of the series, which began airing in December 2021 and concluded in March 2022.
+The network has not broadcast the fourth and fifth season as the show was quietly removed from their lineup.

+Sometime in 2024, Hulu added the fourth and fifth seasons of the series to their platform, making the entire series return to Disney in the United States once more.

 On June 25, 2019, it was confirmed that the BBC had purchased the British broadcasting rights to the series for it to air on the CBBC Channel.
 Later, on September 25, 2019, Cloudco pre-sold the series to France Télévisions in France, Minimax in Central and Eastern Europe, and the TVA Group in Quebec.
 On November 6, 2020, the show's Latin American sales partner Spiral International pre-sold the series to Disney Channel in Latin America and Brazil.
+In these countries, the show is available on Disney+.